 Q: Some friends of mine recently moved to a new school district, and they have been having trouble enrolling their children in the local elementary school.
 Both the parents and the children are legal permanent residents.
 Can the school stop the children from enrolling in school?

-A: No. Under Federal law, all children in the United States are entitled to public elementary and secondary education regardless of their race, color, national origin, citizenship, immigration status or the status of their parents or guardians.
+A: No. Federal law provides that all children in the United States are entitled to public elementary and secondary education regardless of their race, color, national origin, citizenship, immigration status or the status of their parents or guardians.
 So a school has no legal basis to prevent legal resident children from attending.
-This entitlement also extends to cases where children or their parents are undocumented.
+This law also applies in cases where children or their parents are undocumented.